IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 	- actually Kingfisher's automata under her control, not Giltstern's
 - faked lividity by beating up the body - corinsson casted Lightning Arrow to get electrocution burns
 - use the automata, crates to deliver body to the site of riot (during the chaos)
+- Owl casts Speak with Dead every 10 days to prevent other usages (excuse - maybe they were undead? many ppl have access to the body and the spell, kingfisher/raven/vulture all have magic)
 # NPCs
 ## The Councillors